 Anne has a long and intimate relationship with Africa.
 Her adventures have created indelible memories that she expresses through her art.
 Her rich friendships and connections on the continent allow her to experience true wildlife dramas that most people typically only see on National Geographic television.
 Over the last 12 years, while on her annual artistic visits, Anne has grown more involved with several wildlife conservation and cultural organizations.

 Her work with the Black Rhino Foundation, Ann Van Dyk Cheetah Centre, Cheetah Outreach and Project Hope has helped link her passion for art with her dedication to protecting wildlife and humanity.
 Although the size and range of the cheetah population have declined dramatically over the last century, Anne hopes her support for this animal may reduce the threats to these magnificent predators.
-You'll get to share her contacts and meet her friends who are working daily to protect cheetahs and other wildlife.
+You'll get to share her contacts and meet her friends who are working daily to protect Painted Dogs, Lions, Cheetahs and other wildlife.

 Anne has extensively studied African animals, North American wildlife and endangered orangutans in Borneo.
 She uses her deep knowledge of wildlife biology, anatomy and reproductive habitats to form the foundation of her artwork.
 Her shared experience and knowledge is central to our learning adventure.

 He later earned a certification in Volunteer Administration from the University of Colorado and helped design, then manage, programs for the Aquarium of the Americas in New Orleans.
-While there, he led reef research and ocean quality expeditions for the United Nations; designed and conducted sea turtle protection protocols for the Army Corps of Engineers; and developed ocean awareness educational programs for schools in Central America.
+While there, he led reef research and ocean quality expeditions for the United Nations; designed and developed sea turtle protection protocols for the Army Corps of Engineers; and developed ocean awareness educational programs for schools in Central America.

 Jim launched Oceanographic Expeditions LLC in 1995 to enable volunteer divers from aquariums across the U.S. to become involved in marine research and conservation programs.To enable divers to activly participate ,he wrote ,"OCEANOGRAPHY FOR DIVERS" ,covering the most useful and interesting elements of underwater sciences.
-In 1996, he planned and implemented Project Reef Spawn, which involved 200 volunteer divers accross the Atlantic, Gulf of Mexico ,and Caribbean Sea in the first hemispheric study of mass coral spawning.
+In 1996, he planned and implemented "Project Reef Spawn", which organized 200 volunteer divers accross the Atlantic, Gulf of Mexico ,and Caribbean Sea in the first hemispheric of mass coral spawning.
 A year later, he was asked to address the National Press Club in Washington to discuss the role of volunteers in scientific research.

 After meeting Anne London in 2010, Jim's focus changed from marine conservation to wildlife conservation programs.
 He shares Anne's passion for Africa, and the couple continues to work with disabled veterans and children, both through Diveheart and New Heights Stables, a therapeutic riding facility near their home.

-Jim has explored and photographed much of this planet and its wildlife, from the hidden valleys of Afghanistan, the mountains of Nepal and the depths of the Read Sea.
+Jim has explored and photographed much of this planet and its wildlife, from the hidden valleys of Afghanistan, the mountains of Nepal to the depths of the Red Sea.
 His photographs, artwork and videos have appeared in the Washington Post, several wildlife conservation and SCUBA magazines, National Marine Sanctuary publications and on national broadcast television.
 As an artist, his "thermonuclear art" and outdoor, acoustic art piece, "The Singing Oak" in City Park, New Orleans, have garnered praise in the Cajun capital.

 Unlike other safaris, this trip includes no "extras" or hidden fees.
-The total cost for the 2016 expedition is $14,875.
+The total cost for the 2022 expedition is $18,875.

-We'll send the exact dates and rendezvous times, along with informative background information, packing lists and recommended books to read before the trip.
-With over 30 years of experience, we will help you prepare for an easy and enjoyable trip months before departure.We know all the timing, hints and secrets of having you fully prepared and ready for this adventure of a lifetime.
+We'll send the exact dates and rendezvous times, along with tons of informative background information, packing lists and recommended books to read before the trip.
+With over 30 years of experience, we will help you prepare for an easy and enjoyable safari months before departure.We know all the timing, hints and secrets of having you fully prepared and ready for this adventure of a lifetime.